alexdmoss/alexos.dev/content/posts/How-To-Connect-To-Google-Kubernetes-Clusters-In-Parallel.md

 Key outcomes for me were:

 1. To be able to switch from one cluster to another with only a small number of commands, even if I have to authenticate with different user accounts (as primarily a GCP user, this means different email addresses / GCP projects).
-2. To be connected to different Kubernetes in different windows - for example tailing logs in a Prod & Non-Prod cluster at the same time.
+2. To be connected to different Kubernetes in different windows - for example tailing logs in a Prod & Non-Prod cluster at the same time - and for that connection to persist across multiple `kubectl` commands.

 **Spoiler Alert:** I solved this with a bit of fiddling of `~/.kube/config` plus the marvellous [kubie](https://blog.sbstp.ca/introducing-kubie/).